dgbowl/yadg/docs/source/features.rst

 Timestamping
 ````````````
 Another key feature in **yadg** is the timestamping of all datapoints.
 The Unix timestamp is used, as it's the natural timestamp for Python, and with its resolution in seconds it can be easily converted to minutes or hours.
+All conversions of date and time objects into Unix timestamps are timezone-aware, with the timezone corresponding to the ``localtime`` used as a default.

 Most of the supported file formats contain a timestamp of some kind.
-However, several file formats may not define both date and time of each datapoint, or may define neither.
-That is why **yadg** includes a powerful "external date" interface, see :func:`~yadg.dgutils.dateutils.complete_timestamps`.
+However, several file formats may not include a complete timestamp, by ommiting either the acquisition date or time, or both.
+That is why **yadg** includes a powerful "external date" interface, see :func:`~yadg.dgutils.dateutils.complete_timestamps`, which allows you to supply timestamp information externally.

 Locale support
 ``````````````
-Support for parsing numbers in localized files is implemented in **yadg** via the :mod:`babel` library, allowing the users to specify the locale of the file using standard locale strings, such as ``en_US`` or ``de_CH``.
+Support for parsing decimal numbers in localized files is implemented in **yadg** via the :mod:`babel` library, allowing you to specify the locale of the file using standard locale strings, such as ``en_US`` or ``de_CH``.
 This avoids "hacks" such as replacing decimal separators (``,`` vs ``.``) and thousands separators when processing localizable files.
 By default, **yadg** attempts to infer the locale from the ``LC_NUMERIC`` environment variable; if this is not set in your environment, ``en_GB`` is used as a fallback.

+Note that locale settings currently do not affect processing of date and time strings.

 Original metadata